 Probably every office has at least one person that the whole company points to as “the problem.”
 This doesn’t come from a mentality of blame, but rather from acknowledging that a person with a negative attitude and poor work ethic truly does affect daily operation and stunts company growth.
 But what can be done about such a person, short of firing them?

 In his book Taking People With You, YUM!
 CEO David Novak shared about an employee who constantly wanted to cut costs at every opportunity – rather than adding value – and turned every meeting toward a negative direction.
 Novak didn’t want to let him go, so he had a frank chat with this employee – who, with constructive feedback, began to adjust his attitude to the betterment of the whole team.
 “I still believe in replacing people who are getting in the way of progress, but you need to be a coach first before you can make the right call,” Novak wrote in his book.

 Lastly, a great way to boost morale among the whole company is to implement a focus on exceeding expectations for everyone you come across during your day.
-Employee to employee, manager to employee (and vice versa), employee to customer – each interaction should have the emphasis of going the extra step.
+Employee to employee, manager to employee, employee to customer – each interaction should have the emphasis of going the extra step.
 Not only is this good for business, but in doing so, it provides consistent positive exchanges for everyone involved.
 These shared experiences make everyone, customers and employees alike, feel like they are a part of something important and meaningful.